aimerykong/Pixel-Attentional-Gating/README.md

 reduce computation by $10\%$ without noticeable loss in accuracy and performance degrades gracefully when imposing stronger computational constraints.

-**keywords** Spatial Attention, Dynamic Computation, Per-Pixel Labeling, Semantic Segmentation, Monocular Depth, Surface Normal, Boundary Detection.
+**Keywords** Spatial Attention, Dynamic Computation, Per-Pixel Labeling, Semantic Segmentation, Monocular Depth, Surface Normal, Boundary Detection.

+Several demos are included as below.
+As for details on the training, demo and code, please go into each demo folder.

+Please download those models from the [google drive](https://drive.google.com/drive/folders/XXXXXXX).